Holiday Turkey Recipes

 Remove packets of goodies from both ends of the turkey.
 (If desired, place neck and giblets in a saucepan, cover with water and simmer thoroughly to make broth for gravy.)
 Rinse turkey and pat dry with a paper towel.
 Divide the onion, garlic, celery and orange into two piles and stuff both ends of the turkey.
 Seal the skin flaps with skewer or string.

 Now, here is the nifty part.
-Start with an oven preheated to 350°, but when you put the turkey in, immediately reduce the heat to 200°.
+Start with an oven preheated to 350°, but when you put the turkey in, immediately reduce the temperature to 200°.
 Yes, 200° for 1 hour per pound of turkey.
-If your oven runs hot, it may be 50 minutes per pound, so watch the meat thermometer and when it reaches 165 degrees, reduce the oven temperature to “Warm” until it is time to eat.
-[Note, older thermometers show a poultry setting of 180 degrees but that is no longer deemed necessary and dries out the bird.]
+If your oven runs hot, it may be better at 50 minutes per pound, so watch the meat thermometer and when it reaches 165 degrees, reduce the oven temperature to “Warm” until it is time to eat.
+[Note, older thermometers and recipes show a poultry setting of 180 degrees but that is no longer deemed necessary and dries out the bird.]
 You will see the skin begin to pull back on the legs.

 Enjoy and Happy Thanksgiving.